prism/prism-docs/docs/source/wands.rst

 Wands
 ---------------

-The following wands are availabke:
+The following wands are available:

 - ``inspect`` - Queries activities for the clicked location.
 - ``rollback`` - Reverses reversible activities for the clicked location.